mayan-edms/Mayan-EDMS/docs/chapters/development.rst

 Migrations
 ----------

-Migrations should do only one thing (eg: either create a table, move data to a new table or remove an old table) to aid retrying on failure.
+Migrations should do only one thing (example: either create a table, move data to a new table or remove an old table) to aid retrying on failure.

 General